zaius/docs/content/docs/ssh-keys/using-ssh-keys.md

 ## Using SSH Keys

-Before you can actucally use a `SSH Key pair` you will have to create an environment variable that will make use of a `SSH Key pair`.
+Before you can actually use a `SSH Key pair` you will have to create an environment variable that will make use of a `SSH Key pair`.

 [Read more on creating environment variables &rsaquo;](/docs/environment-variables/creating-env-vars.html)